SourceComb/sc-sprites/README.md

-# sc-sprites - Lua/Generic Reference Implementation
+# sc-sprites - Lua/LÖVE Reference Implementation

+This is the Lua reference implementation, pre-configured to run on the LÖVE 2D engine.

 ## Installation